Kent family of Bawnard: Eviction of the Rice family

-The Rices had initially leased the farm from the Peard family but in July 1888, it was sold to Orr McCausland, a Belfast-based landowner and their homestead was occupied by a steward and a general manager (Robert Browne, reportedly a native of Scotland).
-The Kents and their cousins, the Rices, teamed up with Father Jeremiah O’Dwyer, the parish curate, to launch a boycott against Browne.
-As leading players of the Castlelyons and Coolagown branch of the Irish National League, they organised a meeting at Coolagown.
-Addressing a crowd of nearly 300 people, Fr.
-O’Dwyer asked them to ensure that Browne did not lose his life in case things became ‘too hot’ to handle.
+The Rices had initially leased the farm from the Peard family but, in July 1888, it was sold to Orr McCausland, a Belfast-based landowner and their homestead was occupied by a steward and a general manager, Robert Browne, reportedly Scottish.
+The brothers, together with their cousins, the Kents, teamed up with the parish curate, Father Jeremiah O’Dwyer, to launch a boycott against Browne.
+They organised a meeting at Coolagown and O'Dwyer pleaded with a crowd of 300 not to overact against Browne.